percona/percona-xtradb-cluster/doc/source/add-node.rst

 When you add all nodes to the cluster, you can :ref:`verify replication
 <verify>` by running queries and manipulating data on nodes to see if these
-changes are synchronized accross the cluster.
+changes are synchronized across the cluster.

 .. |wsrep_sst_method| replace:: :variable:`wsrep_sst_method`
 .. |wsrep_cluster_address| replace:: :variable:`wsrep_cluster_address`